Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter2.md

 5. At the top a button called 'New' will show => push on New.
 5. Add a description for the printer your adding.
 6. Select Printer kind.
-> **note:** Inzzii POS Manual is still new, so there is still some work to-do.
-If you know anything, either app or manual that is missing, please contribute to this awesome list
+> **note:** First printer you ned to add is the receipt printer, this is where the tickets for the receipts are printed.
+If, for example you have a restaurant, you can choose KP1 for printing drinks at the bar and choose KP2 for printing foo orders on the kitchen printer.
 7. Select Printer Type.
-> **note:** Inzzii POS Manual is still new, so there is still some work to-do.
-If you know anything, either app or manual that is missing, please contribute to this awesome list
+> **note:** Please choose ESC_POS, this is the most common printer type.
 8. Select Printer Width.
-> **note:** Inzzii POS Manual is still new, so there is still some work to-do.
-If you know anything, either app or manual that is missing, please contribute to this awesome list
+> **note:** Most printer have 80 mm width paper.
+57 mm is common for EFT printouts
 9. Select Connection Type.
-> **note:** Inzzii POS Manual is still new, so there is still some work to-do.
-If you know anything, either app or manual that is missing, please contribute to this awesome list
+> **note:** The printer(s) you want to connect to need to have bluetooth or LAN/WLAN.
+Follow the manual of the printer you have to connect the printer to inzzii POS.
-10. Add Adress and Port.
+10. Add Adress and Port when you selected Wifi in Connection type.
-> **note:** Inzzii POS Manual is still new, so there is still some work to-do.
-If you know anything, either app or manual that is missing, please contribute to this awesome list
+> **note:** Fill in the IP address and the port of the Wifi printer.
 11. Press on save at the bottom right => push Save.
 12. Continue adding printers until your done.